 - An interdisciplinary approach to the humanities that uses history as the framework for studying literature, ideas, and events that have shaped civilizations and worldviews

-- Spanish for foreign language
+- Spanish for foreign language in 8th grade

 - Bible courses that emphasize a knowledge of scripture

 - Earth Science, Life Science, and Physical Science

 - Field trips that enrich history, literature, fine arts, and science curriculum

 - A path to earning high school credits of Honors Spanish 1, Honors Algebra 1, and Honors Physical Science in the 8th grade

 - Weekly chapel and lunchtime Bible studies

 - Co-curricular activities that support academic, fine arts, and character training including Drama, Choir, Band, Fellowship of Christian Athletes and Student Government Association